jovyan123-playground/jupyter-releaser/README.md

 ## Configuration

 All of the commands support CLI and Environment Variable Overrides.
+The environment variables are defined by the `envvar` parameters in the command options in `cli.py`.
+The environment variables unique to `release-helper` are prefixed with `RH_`.

 The default values can also be overriden using a config file.
-The config file consists of sections for each sub-command, e.g. `build-python`, with key-value pairs.
+The config consists of sections for each command, e.g. `build-python`, with key-value pairs.
 You can also define hooks to run before and after commands in a `hooks` section.
 Hooks can be a shell command to run or a list of shell commands, and are specified to run `before-` or `after-` a command.

 This is where `release-helper` looks for configuration: